openedx/open-edx-proposals/oeps/architectural-decisions/oep-0058-arch-translations-management.rst

 tooling to try to solve the problems encountered in the last two Open edX releases and upgrade to the new API, but this approach would require a full rewrite, potentially more expensive than doing the rewrite in a way that Transifex more cleanly supports.
-It should also be mentioned that GitHub discourages the use of bots and separate bot accounts; they strongly recommend using GitHub Apps.
+It should also be mentioned that GitHub discourages the use of bots and separate bot accounts; theyq strongly recommend using GitHub Apps.

 Making a Transifex Project for Each Repository